lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/basics/what_is_k8s.md

 ![Containers](/images/mfe/contain7.png?classes=border,shadow)

-YOU DON'T SEE ANY INCIDENT ?
+**Ooops YOU DON'T SEE ANY INCIDENT ?
 IT'S NOT BECAUSE OF YOU ...
-WE'VE IDENTITY A PRODUCT ISSUE AND SUPPORT IS WORKING ON IT (as of 26th,Oct).
+WE'VE IDENTITY A PRODUCT ISSUE AND SUPPORT IS WORKING ON IT (as of 26th,Oct).**

 #### Verify the images